 Beyond Wander | Artists of the Canadian Landscape

-Art in Canada was known for years through illustrations by its indigenous peoples, until the mid-nineteenth century when works were inspired by the European impressionists, art in Canada was known for works by local illustrators and its indigenous peoples.
-These works often imitated the sublime portrayals of the American wilderness.
+Art in Canada was known for years through illustrations by its indigenous people, until the mid-nineteenth century when works were inspired by the European impressionists, art in Canada was known for works by local illustrators and its indigenous peoples.
+These works often imitated the sublime portrayals of the Americas wilderness.
 However, the most influential and distinctly Canadian art was not a moment of Europe’s leading artists, but instead grew from the seeds of its very own inhabitants who wished to visually document the land’s dramatic vistas and silent places of refuge.
-Those artists, who eventually solidified as ‘The Group of Seven,’ did not plan a Canadian panorama from the warm cracking fireside comfort of a studio, but instead trekked the thick forested hills and ravines for weeks of outings to explore and record landscape as it occurred.
+Those artists, who eventually solidified as ‘The Group of Seven,’ did not plan a Canadian panorama from the warm cracking fireside comfort of a studio, but instead trekked the thick forested hills and ravines through weeks of outings to explore and record landscape as it occurred.
 Left in their intrepid wake, the country benefited from thousands of sketches, watercolors and soulful representations of the land that was rarely seen by man.

 Venturous art pioneers, the Group of Seven marked Canada’s budding modernist art movement led by artist Lawren Harris (1885-1970).
 In 1918 Harris traveled to the Algoma region with friends MacDonald and Johnston and later made his first trip to the North Shore of Lake Superior in 1921.
 Harris painted abstracted vistas that did not tell a story of the land, but instead explored the metaphysics of a painted landscape.
 His images of the cold and empty northbound territories with isolated peaks, and limitless dark lakes may at first appear contemporary, but were actually surreal impressions, iconic snap-shots of the country’s deep interior.
 As seen in a catalog or reproduction, Harris’s work’s appear as simple studies in blue and white.
-However, on the rear opportunity to view original works the canvases range in unexpected blues, greens, blacks and subtle, but effective value changes.
+However, on the rear opportunity to view original works the canvases range in unexpected blues, greens, blacks through subtle, but effective value changes.
 Incremental color gradations reveal Harris’s mastery of changing light and attention to atmospheric detail.